Captison/takedown/readme.md

 ## Final Notes

 Originally, Takedown was built to accomodate **ACID** (Another Component Interface Documenter - not yet released) as I was unable to find a parser that fully satisfied its HTML generation needs.
-As such, this tool is limited in some respects but should, with some time, become a viable markdown parsing option for any application.
+As such, this tool is limited in some respects but should, with some time, become a great markdown parsing dependency for any application.

 As an acknowledgement, this project was initially inspired by [this article](https://medium.com/better-programming/create-your-own-markdown-parser-bffb392a06db) during the search for the markdown parser of my dreams. :smile: